How do I apply for a place?

 This puts your child’s name on our lists and we will then take you through the various stages of the application process, letting you know what is required at the different stages and making you aware of important dates for your diary.

 When should I apply?

 Ideally you should start the process at least eighteen months before your child is due to enter the School.
 So, for entry in 2020, your registration needs to be with us by Friday 20 September 2019, if you are going to apply for bursary (i.e. financial) support.

 How are children selected for places?

-Christ's Hospital is academically selective and there is a two stage selection process.
-An intial asessment that uses computer based tests (verbal, quantitative, non-verbal and spatial reasoning) and, for those that pass, a residential asessment where there is further academic testing and where we also assess a child’s suitability for boarding.
+Christ's Hospital is academically selective and there is a two stage process.
+Firstly, an Initial Assessment that uses computer based tests (verbal, quantitative, non-verbal and spatial reasoning).
+Followed by, for those that pass, a residential assessment where there is academic testing and where we also assess a child’s suitability for boarding.
 As a guide, children joining CH are working towards the higher end of the ability range in both Maths and English National Curriculum syllabuses (ie predicted more than 100 in the Key Stage 2 tests and working above the expected standard).
 Year 9 entrants will be expected to be predicted to achieve an average of about 60% at Common Entrance.

 What is the timetable?

 Broadly speaking, the Initial Assessments take place in mid-October and the Residential Assessment takes place just before the start of the Christ’s Hospital term starts in January.

 What is a Bursary and how do I get a one?